xjtu-omics/msisensor-pro/README.md

 Peng Jia, Xiaofei Yang, Li Guo, Bowen Liu, Jiadong Lin, Hao Liang, et al. MSIsensor-pro: fast, accurate, and matched-normal-sample-free detection of microsatellite instability.
 Genomics Proteomics Bioinformatics 2020,18(1).
 [PDF](https://www.sciencedirect.com/science/article/pii/S1672022920300218)

-# General introduction

-MSIsensor-pro is an updated version of **[msisensor](https://github.com/ding-lab/msisensor)**.
-MSIsensor-pro evaluates Microsatellite Instability (MSI) for cancer patients with next generation sequencing data.
-It accepts the whole genome sequencing, whole exome sequencing and target region (panel) sequencing data as input.
-MSIsensor-pro introduces a multinomial distribution model to quantify polymerase slippages for each tumor sample and a discriminative sites selection method to enable MSI detection without matched normal samples.
-For samples of various sequencing depths and tumor purities, MSIsensor-pro significantly outperformed the current leading methods in terms of both accuracy and computational cost.
-If you want to know more detail about MSIsensor-pro, please see the **[MSIsensor-pro Schematics and Internals](https://github.com/xjtu-omics/msisensor-pro/wiki/MSIsensor-pro-Schematics-and-Internals)** page.

-# Scopes of MSIsensor-pro

-MSIsensor-pro evaluates MSI status of a given sample with next generation sequencing (NGS) data.
-If you have normal-tumor paired DNA sequences, you can use _**msi**_ (inherited from msisensor) module to score MSI status while _**pro**_ module would be the option if matched normal is not available.

 # How to install MSIsensor-pro?